-Our Global Credit Products team is a market maker in public debt across the credit spectrum, including high grade, high yield and distressed debt, and is a market maker in the credit derivatives market, including single-name credit default swaps (CDS), CDS indices, as well as default swaps and levered equity strategies.
-We are a market maker in par (performing) loans, loan CDS and loan CDS indices as well as distressed (non-performing) loans.
+Our Global Credit Products team is a market maker in public debt across the credit spectrum, including investment grade, high yield and distressed debt, and is a market maker in the credit derivatives market, including single-name credit default swaps (CDS), CDS indices and levered equity strategies.
+We are a market maker in par loans, loan CDS and loan CDS indices as well as distressed (non-performing) loans.
 Our capital markets businesses are responsible for structuring, underwriting and syndicating the full range of products for our issuer clients including: investment grade and leveraged loans, investment grade and high yield bonds and unit transactions.
 We are also a provider of committed financing, including bridge and mezzanine finance.
-We are a market maker in on/off-the-run indices, index tranches, swaptions and recovery swaps.
 Our structured credit solutions include asset swaps, negative basis trades, skew arbitrage, structured funding, regulatory capital solutions, restructuring and recovery solutions.